EGI-Federation/eosc-data-transfer/README.md

 ## Parsing DOIs

 The API supports parsing digital object identifier (DOIs) and will return a list of files in the storage indicated by the DOI.
-The endpoint `GET /parser` will identify the DOI type and will parse the source storage.
+It will automatically identify the DOI type and will use the correct service to retrieve the list of source files.

-> You can also use the endpoints specialized in a specific type of DOI if you prefer, e.g.
-> `GET /parser/zenodo` to parse Zenodo DOIs.

-### Supported DOIs
+### Supported data transfer sources

-For now, the only supported DOI type is Zenodo.
+For now, the only supported DOI type is [Zenodo](https://zenodo.org/).

 ### Integrating new DOI parsers

-TODO
+The API for parsing DOIs is extensible.
+All you have to do is implement the generic parser interface for a specific data source, then register your class implementing the interface in the configuration.

+#### 1. Implement the interface for a generic DOI parser

+Implement the interface `ParserService` in a class of your choice.

+#### 2. Add configuration for the new DOI parser

+Add a new entry in the [configuration file](#configuration) under `proxy/parsers` for the new parser service, with the following settings:

+- `name` is the human-readable name of this data source.
+- `url` is the base URL for the REST client that will be used to call the API of this data source.
+- `class` is the canonical Java class name that implements the interface `ParserService` for this data source.
+- `timeout` is the maximum timeout in milliseconds for calls to the data source.
+  If not supplied, the default value 5000 (5 seconds) is used.

 ## Creating and managing data transfers

 The API supports creation of new data transfer jobs, finding data transfers, querying information about data transfers, and canceling data transfers.

+The API also supports managing files and folders in a destination storage.
+Each data transfer service that gets integrated can optionally implement this functionality.
+Clients can query if this functionality is implemented for a destination storage by using the endpoint `GET /storage/info`.

 Every API endpoint that performs operations or queries on data transfers or on storage elements in a destination storage has to be passed a destination type.
 This selects the data transfer